How to understand the risks and stay safe from fraud

-Unfortunately, some people are exploiting the Covid-19 crisis to scam at-risk individuals.
-We’re hearing reports of telephone scams, email scams, and even in-person scams.
+Unfortunately, some people exploit any type of crisis to scam at-risk individuals.
+Whenever we hear worrying news, we also hear reports of telephone scams, email scams, and even in-person scams relating to them.

-Regardless of whether a virus is making the rounds, the best way to protect yourself and others from scams is through remaining vigilant.
+Regardless of whether a virus is making the rounds, prices are rising or political tensions are heightened, the best way to protect yourself and others from scams is through remaining vigilant.
 Be aware of the risks yourself, and learn what sort of warning signs to look out for.

 If you know or care for any at-risk individuals, make sure you advise them on the risks too.

 Scams can take many forms.
 We’ll take a look at some of the most common techniques.

 According to City of London Police, during the Covid-19 pandemic there was been a 400% rise in scams and fraud, costing victims over £970,000.

 Text and Email Phishing

 You get a text or an email claiming to be from your bank, or another seemingly trustworthy source.
 They might ask for your details to help solve a “problem” with your account.

 You can safely ignore any messages like this.
 Banks almost never contact customers by email or text.
 And if they do, they definitely won’t ask you to share your details using such an insecure channel.
 If you’re concerned that a message like this could refer to a real problem with your account, call your bank.
 Tell them about the message you received, and if there’s genuinely an issue, you can solve it there and then.

 Other phishing scams are more subtle.
 They might initially appear benign, such as the message claiming to be from the World Health Organisation that recently made the rounds.
 The email contained a link, which it claimed would take you to some expert tips for staying safe.
 But what really happened when you clicked the link?
 Nothing good.